- Home |

 - Champions of Inclusion

-Champions of Inclusion, a cultural accessibility trade fair and a performance by celebrated comedian Josh Blue, took place at the Lehigh Valley Charter High School for the Arts on July 12, 2018 from 1:00 to 4:30 PM.
+Champions of Inclusion, a cultural accessibility trade fair took place at the Lehigh Valley Charter High School for the Arts on July 12, 2018 from 1:00 to 4:30 PM.
+The event featured a panel discussion by local leaders of cultural accessibility, a presentation by Philadelphia based career arts administrator Street Thoma, and was capped off with a performance by celebrated comedian Josh Blue.

 Champions honored twelve organizations in the Lehigh Valley who have advanced greater inclusion in the arts.
 The special event welcomed both arts and social service administrators, plus individuals with disabilities and their families for an afternoon of learning and laughter.